 Yellow Pages is one of the largest business directories in the world.

 While the days of thick yellow books might be over, Yellow Pages’ online directory is choke-full of valuable business information.
+Many ParseHub clients scrape Yellow Pages and other directories for lead generation purposes.

 Unfortunately, there’s no way to easily download all the data from Yellow Pages to an Excel spreadsheet.
 Including business data, addresses, phone numbers and more.